neyfua/slot-machine/README.md

 ## Credits

-- Thanks to [Coin Flip](https://github.com/noctalia-dev/noctalia-plugins/tree/main/coin-flip) plugin from Noctalia's official plugins repo for this inspiration
+- Thanks [Coin Flip](https://github.com/noctalia-dev/noctalia-plugins/tree/main/coin-flip) plugin from Noctalia's official plugins repo for this inspiration
-- Thanks to [Noctalia docs](https://docs.noctalia.dev/) for the guides/examples
+- Thanks [Noctalia docs](https://docs.noctalia.dev/) for the guides/examples
-- Thanks to other Noctalia plugins for the references
+- Thanks other Noctalia plugins for the references
-- Thanks to Claude being my greatest partner in this time-wasted simple project (you and me was so ass ngl)
+- Thanks Claude being my greatest partner in this time-wasted simple project (you and me was so ass ngl)